nielsen2e/nielsen2e/README.md

 ### Hi there 👋, I'm Daniel Amadi
-#### Data Analytics and Engineering
+#### Cloud and Devops Engineering
-I'm Daniel from Nigeria and I'm a Data analyst.I create dashboards and visualizations with the help of SQL to proffer data-driven solutions to businesses.
+I'm Daniel from Nigeria and I'm a Cloud Engineer.I deploy and automate various software projects of MEAN,MERN, LAMP and LEMP stacks.
+I proffer data-driven solutions to businesses.

-Skills: SQL / Tableau / Excel / Python
+Skills: AWS, Azure, Ansible, Terraform, Linux, Docker

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Power Bi and DAX
+- 🌱 I’m currently learning Cloud Computing
-- 👯 I’m looking to collaborate on Data analytics projects
+- 👯 I’m looking to collaborate on Cloud Engineering projects
-- 🤔 I’m looking for help with internships and opportunities in data analytics and engineering projects
+- 🤔 I’m looking for help with internships and opportunities in cloud engineering projects
 - 📫 How to reach me: danielamadi000@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Loves football and basketball